Altra Lone Peak 7 Review

 Molly Schmelzle

 Molly Schmelzle is a gear reviewer for iRunFar.
 She is relatively new to the reviewing scene but is a veteran competitive athlete, ultrarunner, and writer.
 Molly has authored biology-based research papers and numerous grants for funding opportunities.
 She has been coaching runners of all abilities with a particular focus on strength and conditioning training over the last 7 years.
 Together with her partner, a sports chiropractor with a specialty in running and endurance athletes, they are in the beginning stages of building a mobility and strength program for runners.
-Molly is a dedicated biologist for the state of Oregon and is a strength coach on the side.
-She enjoys running ultras in remote mountainous areas and will occasionally hop into road half and full marathons.
+Molly is an ultrarunning coach for Carmichael Training Systems (CTS) and operates a strength and conditioning business concurrently.
+She loves helping others procure a movement-filled life.
+Molly enjoys running ultras in remote mountainous areas, cycling, lake swimming, and will occasionally hop into road races.